AHRQ-CDS/AHRQ-CDS-Connect-Authoring-Tool/frontend/README.md

 ### Configuration

-This project has very few configuration needs.
-Currently, four data points are configurable:
+This project has very few configuration needs, most of which are configurable via environment variables:

 - `REACT_APP_API_URL`: the URL for the backend API (defaults to `/authoring/api`)
 - `REACT_APP_DAP_URL`: the URL for the DAP analytics endpoint (blank by default, indicating no analytics)
-- `REACT_APP_GTM_KEY`: the Google Tag Manager key for analytics (blank by default, indicating no analytics) The default values can be found in the `.env` file and overridden via environment variables.
+- `REACT_APP_GTM_KEY`: the Google Tag Manager key for analytics (blank by default, indicating no analytics)

+The default values can be found in the `.env` file and overridden via environment variables.
 Note that during a production build, the current values in the environment and/or `.env` will be hard-coded into the resulting HTML and JS.

+In addition, when running a production build via `server.js`, the [Content-Security-Policy](https://content-security-policy.com/) is active, requiring a [hash](https://content-security-policy.com/hash/) of the inline GoogleTagManager script in order for it to be invoked.
+Since the hash varies depending on the GTM key, it needs to be provided via an environment variable as well:

+- `CSP_SCRIPT_HASH`: a hash that will be added to the `script-src` policy directive (e.g., `sha256-RFWPLDbv2BY+rCkDzsE+0fr8ylGr2R2faWMhq4lfEQc=`)

+The easiest way to determine the required hash value is to do the following:

+- Ensure `REACT_APP_GTM_KEY` is set via the `.env` file or environment variable
+- Build the frontend and run it (`npm run start-prod`)
+- Open the local Authoring Tool page in Google Chrome and look in the console for an error message with the hash

 ### Enabling HTTPS